ahmet-sakar/pterodactyl/README.md

 ### Creating a release

 In `install.sh` github source and script release variables should change every release.
 Firstly, update the `CHANGELOG.md` so that the release date and release tag are both displayed.
 No changes should be made to the changelog points themselves.
 Secondly, update `GITHUB_SOURCE` and `SCRIPT_RELEASE` in `install.sh`.
 Finally, you can now push a commit with the message `Release vX.Y.Z`.
 Create a release on GitHub.
 See [this commit](https://github.com/pterodactyl-installer/pterodactyl-installer/commit/90aaae10785f1032fdf90b216a4a8d8ca64e6d44) for reference.

-## Contributors ✨

-Copyright (C) 2018 - 2023, Vilhelm Prytz, <vilhelm@prytznet.se>

-Created and maintained by [Vilhelm Prytz](https://github.com/vilhelmprytz).

-Thanks to the Discord moderators [sam1370](https://github.com/sam1370), [Linux123123](https://github.com/Linux123123) and [sinjs](https://github.com/sinjs) for helping on the Discord server!

-And special thanks to [Linux123123](https://github.com/Linux123123) for frequently contributing to the project with bug reports, feature requests, pull requests, and more!